powergun/hsFP/functors/README.md

 source: first priniciples P/649

+read this again and again, and again: first principles P/697, 16.18 definitions

 > we recall that a type constant or a fully applied type has the `kind *`.
 > A type with kind `* -> *` is awaiting application to a type constant of `kind *`
 > The `type f` was applied to a single argument in two different places: `f a`